-At the end of the course, students will have acquired A-level of fluency, which can be put to practical use and provide them with the ability to analyse and interpret language.
+At the end of the course, students will have acquired a level of fluency, which can be put to practical use and provide them with the ability to analyse and interpret language.
 They will have a sound basis on which to build for studies at A-level.
-Modern Languages are an essential tool in the world of work today and open up many opportunities in a wide variety of fields such as commerce, engineering, banking and law.
+Modern Languages are an essential tool in the world of work today and open many opportunities in a wide variety of fields such as commerce, engineering, banking and law.
 Many university courses offer modules in a foreign language.
-Indeed, with the opening up of business links with Eastern Europe and Germany's strong economy, German is one of the most important European languages.
-It also plays a vital role in scientific research and innovation.
+With Germany's strong economy and its vital role in scientific research, engineering and innovation, German is one of the most important European languages.